 5) Spartan Universal Computer-Constructor

-In 2009 Adam P. Goucher incorporated the prototype universal constructor into a single programmable pattern that was both a universal constructor and a universal computer.
+In 2009 Adam P. Goucher incorporated Chapman's prototype universal constructor into a single programmable pattern that was both a universal constructor and a universal computer.
 Here again, universal construction ability was theoretically provided by a single construction arm... but in practice, the UCC was never programmed to construct even as much as a line of eaters.

 6) O(sqrt(log t)) Diametric Growth Pattern

 In April 2010, just one month B.G.
 (Before Gemini), Adam Goucher also completed a pattern that grows at the slowest possible rate for a Conway's Life pattern -- or any other 2D Euclidean CA rule, for that matter.
 Of course it's possible to slow it down further by adding various delay mechanisms, but the new version would still have an O(sqrt(log t)) growth rate.
 Anything slower than that is provably impossible.
 Osqrtlogt.mc can be downloaded from within Golly 2.6 via Help > Online Archives > Very Large Patterns.

 This rather mysterious and under-documented pattern uses two slow salvos, 28 gliders and 10 gliders respectively, to read and write bits in an unbounded triangular grid.
 Basically it counts in binary, using two-dimensional arrangements of boats on the Life plane separated by 16 full diagonals.
 The pattern uses copies of various pieces of the prototype constructor.
 The slow salvos were constructed manually using the original P1 block-move table, so they are very far from optimal!
 A tighter bit spacing could now be found with many fewer gliders.